 - Tell your family where you are going

-A list of gear I recommend you bring with you:
+Here is a list of gear I recommend you bring with you:

-- a backup battery for your phone
+- A backup battery for your phone

-- extra water and food
+- Extra water and food

-- a compass
+- A compass

-A list of recommended gear non safety related:
+A list of recommended non-safety-related gear:

 - Binoculars for sight-seeing

-- A pair of walkie talkies for hiking
+- A pair of walkie-talkies for hiking

 - A pocket knife

-- a travel journal
+- A travel journal

 Now get out there and explore the open road!